jonasberge/adventofcode/lore/day-14-docking-data.md

 For some reason, the sea port's computer system still can't communicate with your ferry's docking program.
 It must be using <b>version 2</b> of the decoder chip!

-<p>A version 2 decoder chip doesn't modify the values being written at all.
-Instead, it acts as a <a href="https://www.youtube.com/watch?v=PvfhANgLrm4" target="_blank">memory address decoder</a>.
-Immediately before a value is written to memory, each bit in the bitmask modifies the corresponding bit of the destination <b>memory address</b> in the following way:</p>
+A version 2 decoder chip doesn't modify the values being written at all.
+Instead, it acts as a [memory address decoder](https://adventofcode.comhttps://www.youtube.com/watch?v=PvfhANgLrm4).
+Immediately before a value is written to memory, each bit in the bitmask modifies the corresponding bit of the destination <b>memory address</b> in the following way:

 - If the bitmask bit is `0`, the corresponding memory address bit is <b>unchanged</b>.
 - If the bitmask bit is `1`, the corresponding memory address bit is <b>overwritten with `1`</b>.
 - If the bitmask bit is `X`, the corresponding memory address bit is <b>floating</b>.